ZXShady/proposals/ufcs.md

 auto n3 = v.Math::normalize();  // OK: new explicit extension call

 Containers::Array a,b:
-a.Containers::copy_to(b); // explicit function used and clear where the copy is.
+a.Containers::copy_to(b); // explicit function used and clear where the copy is happening.
 // For built-in types and C functions: int* p = nullptr;
 // p.free(); // ERROR: int* has no members